 3. Rethink the work-setting

-Invest in support programs for women (or men) who need childcare, cleaning services, eldercare etc. This can ensure that career aspirations can be pursued without sacrificing the domestic sphere.
+Invest in support programs for women (or men) who need childcare, cleaning services, elder care, etc. This can ensure that career aspirations can be pursued without sacrificing the domestic sphere - by both parties.

 4. Create a network of support